Balkishan-Pal/Mini-auth/README.md

 Usage
 Navigate to /signin or /signup to authenticate.
 Post messages in the feed, add emojis and images.

-Toast notifications appear on successful login.

 Customizations
 Adding Images: Add more images to src/assets and update dummy posts.
 Emoji Picker: Extend the list of emojis in the InputBox component.
 Navbar: Customize links or user display.

-Theme: Tailwind CSS can be modified in tailwind.config.js.
+Theme: Tailwind CSS can be modified in tailwind.config.js and index.css